DamianMarkowski/ios-security/README.md

 ## Welcome to iOS Security repository 👋

 The main goal of this repo is to help people learn how to make their iOS apps more secure.
 Security is not a topic that all iOS developers touch on a daily basis.
 To some of us it seems quite hard to start learning about it so I thought it would be great to create a collaborative space with all the useful links to the articles, videos, books and other useful resources 🙃

+As we all know, IT world is changing rapidly and information gets outdated quite quickly so next to the each resource you will find a date when it was published.
+You can decide on your own if that information is recent enough.
+Materials are sorted in each category, starting from the most recent ones.

 Please feel free to submit your Pull Requests, suggest new links that you find useful and helpful.

-## 📝 Articles
+## 📝 Articles and slide decks

 ### from Apple